 Cycling is a low impact exercise which means that it is easier on our joints than other high impact aerobic activities, such as running.

 Riding a bike briskly is a form of aerobic exercise!
 It raises the heart rate, gets the blood pumping around the body, reduces blood pressure, regulates blood sugar, and so reduces the risk of cardiovascular diseases.

 Riding a bike requires coordination and balance.
 Cycling up and down hills, going round corners, regulating speed and so on, develops core strength and in turn improves posture, balance and coordination.

-Cycling at a steady pace burns around 300 calories per hour which helps to decrease body fat!
-Accompanied with a healthy diet of course, regular cycling will help with weight loss!
-Of course, the more intensive the exercise, the more calories burned!
+Cycling at a steady pace burns around 300 calories per hour.
+Accompanied with a healthy diet, regular cycling could help with weight loss, if this is one of your goals!